plaans/beluga/README.md

 ```

 2. (Optional!)
 If you have rust installed on your system, you can set the variable `call_cargo_run_rather_than_compiled_bin` in `beluga.py`
 to `True` rather than to `False`.
 This will build and run a rust binary directly from the `aries-beluga` submodule, instead of using the `beluga_rust` compiled binary available in the root of this repository.
+Note that this is only relevant for the explaining task.

 TODO: platform-specific versions for compiled `beluga_rust` binary ?